scidonia/fastapi-sse-tools/README.md

-# openapi_sse
+# fastapi-sse-tools
-Generate OpenAPI schemata automatically from class lists for SSE
+Generate OpenAPI schemata automatically from class lists for SSE for use with fastapi